Thursday, June 18, 2026

 Hotel room opened early about 1:30 pm.
 Relaxed.
 Walked a few streets staying near hotel.
 Streets and signs not an easy flow.

 5 pm group introduction and lecture.
 Maryily will be our guide; tall, thin, long dark hair, Greek tone face, 37 years old she said.
 22 travelers plus Marily and our driver of motor coach..
 5 of us from Wisconsin.
 A couple from Oconomowoc.
-One man from Sheyboygan.
+One man from Sheboygan.

 6 pm, dinner at nearby restaurant "Onos", 10 min walk.